kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

      Test your criteria against sample proposals to ensure they work as intended.
 Look for scoring ambiguity, overlaps, or unintended incentives.

 11. **Refine Criteria Based on Feedback**
-     After the award, gather feedback from both vendors and evaluators to improve criteria for future use.
+     After the award, gather feedback from both vendors and evaluators to improve the criteria for future use.
 Ask: Did the criteria surface meaningful distinctions?
 Were the scoring rubrics usable and fair?

-In agile environments, where collaboration, adaptability, and working software are paramount, evaluation criteria should reward vendors who demonstrate team maturity, technical fluency, and alignment with end-user needs preferably in real time through oral presentations or working prototypes.
+In agile environments, where collaboration, adaptability, and working software are paramount, evaluation criteria should reward vendors who demonstrate team maturity, technical fluency, and alignment with end-user needs, preferably in real time through oral presentations or working prototypes.

 ---
 ## APPENDIX A: Comparative Evaluation Model for RFPs